 These values are taught explicitly through Personal, Social Health and Emotional (PSHE) and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum.
-The schools Lion Leadership core values of Courage, Attitude, Respect and Big Hearts all stem from British Values.

 The school takes opportunities to actively promote British Values through daily collective worship and whole school systems and structures such as electing and running a successful School Council.
 We also actively promote British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.